jina-ai/finetuner/docs/2_step_by_step/2_4_create_training_data.md

 At the model saving time, you will discover, we are saving two models to your local directory.
 ```

-If you need to evaluate metrics on seperate evaluation data,
+ If you need to evaluate metrics on separate evaluation data,
-It is recommended to create another `DocumentArray` as above only for evaluation purpose.
+It is recommended to create another `DocumentArray` as above only for evaluation purposes.

 Carry on, you're almost there!